Flat Tops Wilderness Area

-Flat Tops Wilderness Area is the second largest U.S. Wilderness Area in Colorado.
+Flat Tops Wilderness Area is the third largest U.S. Wilderness Area in Colorado.
 It is 235214 acre, with 38870 acre in Routt National Forest and 196344 acre in White River National Forest.
 It was designated a wilderness area in 1975.
 Trappers Lake, located in the north of the area, was the lake that inspired Arthur Carhart, a United States Forest Service official, to plead for wilderness preservation.

 Description

 The dominant feature of the Wilderness is the high plateau from which the peaks arise.
 The plateau forms the northeastern portion of the White River Uplift capped by horizontal basalt flows from tertiary volcanic activity and is bounded by steep drops to valleys carved out by subsequent glaciation.
 The resulting mix of areas of treeless plateau at an elevation of 11,000 to 12,000 feet interspersed with verdant valleys is unique among Colorado mountain ranges.
 The area contains approximately one hundred and ten ponds and lakes and is home to a wide variety of plants and animals, including many large mammals such as moose, elk, mule deer, black bear, and cougars.
 This area has been affected by the non-native plant species, yellow toadflax.
 The most common trees are Engelmann spruce, subalpine fir and lodgepole pine, with aspen groves at lower elevations.
 The top of the plateau is alpine tundra.

 The highest point in the Flat Tops is the summit of Flat Top Mountain (12,361 ft) on the east side of the range.
 The Devil's Causeway, perhaps the most popular geologic feature and hiking experience in the Flat Tops, is located in the same area.
 The Causeway is a narrow neck of the plateau where eroding glaciers on either side almost met.
 A trail crosses the Causeway which at its narrowest is 3 to 4 feet wide with drop-offs of hundreds of feet to the valleys on either side.

 The eastern side of the Flat Tops Wilderness Area can be accessed by Routt County Rd 7 through the town of Yampa, Colorado.
 The best-known destination approached from the west side of the range is Trappers Lake.